Muhd-Shahid/Learn-Python-Data-Access/MySQL/README.md

 # How to import a raw file into a MySQL database using python script?
 ## Define Problem Statement
-### Our objective is to import a csv file into a MySQl database using python script.
+### Our objective is to import a csv file into a MySQL database using python script.

 Access the folder for the complete project with this link